Updated May 8, 2023

 Start making changes early in your pregnancy when your body is adjusting to the increased nutritional and energy demands of pregnancy.

 Focus on the first-trimester pregnancy tips to get off to a good start.

 7. Learn what foods to avoid during your pregnancy.

 You already know it is important to eat a healthy, well-balanced diet, but it is even more important when you become pregnant.
 Keep in mind that you are eating for two.

-Foods to Avoid
+Foods to Avoid During Pregnancy

-- Foods that are not pasteurized- Brie, etc.
+- Foods that are not pasteurized- Brie, etc. (Listeria bacteria)

 - Certain types of fish- shark, swordfish, anything high in mercury

-- Raw eggs
+- Raw eggs (Salmonella)

 - Undercooked meats – lunch meats.
+(E-coli, Listeria)